Santiago Vergini: Boca Juniors

 In June 2016, Vergini returned to his home country and signed with Boca Juniors, for an undisclosed fee.

 Bursaspor

 On 28 August 2018 he has signed a two-year deal with Bursaspor.

 San Lorenzo

-Ahead of the 2019–20 season, Vergini returned to Argentina and signed a 3-year contract with San Lorenzo de Almagro.
+Ahead of the 2019–20 season, Vergini returned to Argentina and signed a three-year contract with San Lorenzo.

 International career

 Vergini earned his first cap for Argentina in a 1–2 Superclásico de las Américas loss at Brazil on 20 September 2012, after coming on as a 73rd-minute substitute for Lisandro López.
 He returned to the team on 14 October 2014, playing the entirety of a 7–0 friendly away win against Hong Kong and again in November 2014, starting in a 2–1 success over Croatia at the Boleyn Ground.